lateralmonster1/Mini_proj/README.md

 # Mini_proj
-Creating a page with css
+Creating a page with html and css